This post may contain affiliate links.

 Crock Pot Bourbon Meatballs are tender, succulent, and loaded with irresistible flavors.
-These meatballs, prepped in just minutes, are cooked in the Crock-Pot and are perfect to serve as an appetizer, for game day or on lazy weekends.
+They can be prepped in minutes and cooked in the Crock-Pot, making them perfect for serving as an appetizer on game day or on lazy weekends.

 This easy slow cooker recipe is the perfect marriage of two things, ‘hands-off’ cooking and meatballs.
 I love using my Crock Pot and my family is always up for meatballs, making this combination is a winner.